JJCSA/backend/README.md

 ## Development Instructions:

-1. Clone this repository and navigate to the frontend directory
+1. Clone this repository and navigate to the backend directory

     ```
     git clone git@github.com:JJCSA/backend.git